oracle-livelabs/apex/apex-workflows/running-the-app/7-running-the-app.md

   ![wait for appointment1](./images/wait-for-appt1.png " ")

-## Task 9: Patient Feedback
+## Task 9: Provide Patient Feedback

-1. Now that the Feedback Request has been raised,  log out and log back in as RAJESH, the patient.
+1. Now that the Feedback Request has been raised, log out and log back in as **RAJESH** (the patient).

-2. Click on **Patient Tasks** and find the Feedback Request Task waiting for your action.
+2. Click on **Patient Tasks** and find the Feedback Request Task (Feedback fro Consultation on ....) waiting for your action.

-3. Fill in the **Feedback Form** and click **Complete**.
+3. Fill in the Feedback Details and click **Complete**.

   ![wait for feedback](./images/check-feedback-form.png " ")

-## Task 10: Workflow Completion
+## Task 10: Complete the Workflow
-Log out and log back in as STEVE to monitor the workflow.
-Observe that the Workflow is now Completed.

-1. Log out and log back in as STEVE to monitor the workflow.
+1. Log out and log back in as **STEVE** to monitor the workflow.

 2. Observe that the Workflow is now completed.

    ![wait for feedback](./images/observe-workflow-completed.png " ")

-## Task 11: Email Confirmation
+## Task 11: Verify Email Confirmation

-Check the inbox of the mail ID used for the patient.

-You will find a Thank You Email.

-1. Check the inbox of the patient's email for a Thank You Email.
+1. Check the inbox of the patient's email for a 'Thank You' email.

   ![thank you email](./images/thank-you-email.png " ")

-2. Log in as RAJESH and verify the Feedback was entered successfully.
+2. Log in as **RAJESH** and verify that the Feedback was entered successfully.

   ![wait for feedback](./images/rajesh-feedback-check.png " ")

-## Additional Scenarios to Try
+## [OPTIONAL] Additional Scenarios to Try
 1. **Double Booking:** As a Hospital Staff, try to book 2 appointments for the same time for 2 different patients with the same doctor.
 Observe the workflow termination for the second patient.

 2. **Doctor Rejects Appointment:** As a Doctor, reject an appointment request.
 Observe the workflow termination for the patient.